enochytchen/academic-kickstart/content/post/avoid_dehumanizing/index.md

   * Using normal/able-bodied individuals to refer to the control individuals.
 Are we saying that the treatment group is **NOT** normal/able-bodied.

 ### Conclusion
-Being a thoughtful and sensible writer is the milestone of delievering good research languag, isn't it?
+Being a thoughtful and sensible writer is the milestone of delievering good research language, isn't it?

 ### Reference
 1. Leopold s et al, Editorial: Words Hurt – Avoiding Dehumanizing Language in Orthopaedic Research and Practice.
 Clin Orthop Relat Res.
 2014 Sep; 472(9): 2561–2563. doi: [10.1007/s11999-014-3802-8](10.1007/s11999-014-3802-8)